zineland/zineland.github.io/content/getting-started/directory-structure.md

 ## Issue zine.toml

-The issue `zine.toml` file list all your articles of this issue.
+The issue `zine.toml` file list all articles contained within a given issue.

 ```toml
 # the number of this issue